DR.ÖTEK MTXE – A Beach Detector For Just £100?

 Build Quality:

-This is a budget machine but the general build quality is fairly good.
-There is a lot of hard plastic of course but the display is big and bright, and the stem is adjustable and can be set for children or tall adults.
-The machine is also very light and only requires one 9V battery to power it.
-The backlight is a nice touch at this price point.
+This is a budget-friendly machine, but its overall build quality is quite good.
+Naturally, it features a lot of hard plastic, but the display is large and bright, and the stem is adjustable, making it suitable for both children and tall adults.
+The machine is also very lightweight and requires only a single 9V battery for power.
+At this price point, the backlight is a nice touch.

-The machine I received came as part of a kit along with a small shovel, finds bag and wired headphones.
+The machine I received came as part of a kit, which included a small shovel, a finds bag, and wired headphones.

-Do be aware though.
-There are currently two versions of this machine available.
-In terms of features, they are identical but they have different length shafts.
-The first version is shorter and for anyone over 5’9″ (179cm) it may prove to be a problem.
-But the real issue is you have no way of knowing which version you will receive and there is no option to specify the longer version when ordering.
+Be aware that two versions of this machine were available at the time of writing.
+While they share identical features, they differ in shaft length.
+The first version is shorter, and for anyone over 5’9″ (179 cm), this may pose a problem.
+The real issue, however, is that there’s no way to determine which version you’ll receive, and there’s no option to request the longer version when ordering.

-The company says that “Currently in Amazon. these two versions are shipped at random until the first batch of short stems is sold out.”
-This means it is a bit of a lottery as to which one you will receive.
-We received the longer shaft version but we know of others that have received the shorter shaft and were left with no option but to return the machine and claim a refund.
+According to the company, “Currently, on Amazon, these two versions are shipped randomly until the first batch of short stems is sold out.”
+This essentially means that receiving the longer shaft version is a matter of luck.
+While we received the longer shaft, we are aware of others who received the shorter version and had no choice but to return the machine and request a refund.

-The company should address this issue directly and not simply wait for old stock to sell out.
+The company should address this issue directly rather than waiting for old stock to sell out.
 As far as we know, there is no system in place to replace the shorter shaft with the longer one.

 Performance:

-Now to the important question.
-How does the MTXE perform and more to the point, is that “SAND” mode a gimmick or does it really work?
+Now to the important question: how does the MTXE perform?
+More specifically, is the “SAND” mode just a gimmick, or does it actually work?

-I must admit I was quite surprised at just how good this machine was.
-I did not expect much but it punches way above its weight.
+I must admit, I was pleasantly surprised by how well this machine performed.
+I didn’t expect much, but it punches well above its weight.

-I did, of course, perform the usual air tests which were impressive but pretty meaningless.
-Most detectors will hit targets without much trouble when there is no dirt or sand in the equation.
-What we want to know is how it performs in a real-world situation.
-To find out I took the MTXE down to Brighton beach on the south coast.
+Of course, I conducted the usual air tests, which were impressive but ultimately not very meaningful.
+Most detectors will pick up targets easily when dirt or sand isn’t in the equation.
+What really matters is how it performs in real-world conditions.
+To find out, I took the MTXE down to Brighton Beach on the south coast.

-I can confirm that the MTXE definitely detects all that junk.
-Although on standard SAND mode settings, it does knock out some of the iron and thankfully some of the rusty old bottle caps.
-It picks up the newer ones though!
+I can confirm that the MTXE definitely picks up all that junk.
+However, with the standard SAND mode settings, it does filter out some iron—and, thankfully, some of the rusty old bottle caps.
+It still picks up the newer ones, though!

-On my first sweep, I stuck to the dry sand/shingle parts of the beach and I kept the machine in SAND mode.
-This was not because the other modes were unusable, they were, but the point of this particular exercise was to see if that SAND mode worked.
+On my first sweep, I focused on the dry sand and shingle areas, keeping the machine in SAND mode.
+This wasn’t because the other modes were unusable—they worked fine—but the goal of this test was to determine whether SAND mode actually made a difference.

-Depth wise the MTXE goes fairly deep.
-It will hit most targets down to about 8 inches, which, for the money is pretty respectable.
-And it does pick out small aluminium which unfortunately there is a lot of on this beach.
-However, that shows that it is capable of hitting smaller targets at depth.
+In terms of depth, the MTXE performs respectably.
+It can detect most targets down to about 8 inches, which is impressive for the price.
+It also picks up small aluminium debris, which unfortunately is abundant on this beach.
+However, this does indicate that the machine is capable of detecting smaller targets at depth.

-Moving onto the wet sand I was expecting a lot of chatter but, complete silence!
-I had to check that the machine was still switched on and that the headphones were working.
+Moving on to the wet sand, I expected a lot of chatter, but instead, complete silence!
+I even checked to make sure the machine was still switched on and that the headphones were functioning properly.
 Everything was working just fine.
-This is impressive indeed but I would guess that it has been factory set to zero ground balance in this mode.
-Nothing wrong with that of course but it can affect depth.
+This is highly impressive, though I suspect it has been factory-set to zero ground balance in this mode.
+There’s nothing wrong with that, of course, but it can affect detection depth.

-I continued on and even went into the surf but the machine was still silent, which again confirms my suspicion that the ground balance is set to zero.
-But also having quite a low operating frequency of just 6.5 kHz helps.
-I have only come across one other single-frequency machine that was silent on the wet sand and in the surf and that was the Quest Q30 but that machine costs almost £200 more than the MTXE.
-However, it also had more user adjustment and it is fully waterproof.
+I continued detecting, even venturing into the surf, but the machine remained silent, further supporting my theory that the ground balance is set to zero.
+The relatively low operating frequency of 6.5 kHz likely contributes to this as well.
+The only other single-frequency machine I’ve encountered that remained silent on wet sand and in the surf was the Quest Q30—though that model costs nearly £200 more than the MTXE.
+However, the Q30 offers greater user adjustability and is fully waterproof.

-One thing I did notice is that the recovery speed of the MTXE is not particularly fast.
-This is the time a machine takes to register a target and then drop that target before picking up the next one.
-With the MTXE the best results will be achieved by slowing down your sweep speed.
-The company recommends a sweep speed of no more than 1 meter per second.
+One thing I did notice is that the MTXE’s recovery speed is not particularly fast.
+Recovery speed refers to the time a detector takes to register a target, drop it, and then pick up the next one.
+With the MTXE, optimal results are achieved by slowing down your sweep speed.
+The company recommends keeping it to no more than 1 meter per second.

 Alternatives:

 DR.ÖTEK also produce another machine called the MT-XR.
-This machine is promoted as their top-of-the-line detector but I would disagree.
+That machine is promoted as their top-of-the-line detector, but I would disagree.
 The MTXE is, in my opinion, a better machine.

-The MT-XR is not a bad machine but it is much older than the MT-XE and the recovery speed is even slower.
-It also has no “sand” mode although in my testing it did work fairly well on the beach.
-It won’t detect a target much deeper than around 8″ which is the same as the MTXE but due to the slower recovery speed, there is a chance that many targets would be missed.
-The MT-XR is also more expensive than the MTXE.
+The MT-XR is a decent machine, but it is noticeably older than the MT-XE and has an even slower recovery speed.
+It also lacks a dedicated “SAND” mode, though in my testing, it performed reasonably well on the beach.
+Like the MT-XE, it struggles to detect targets much deeper than around 8 inches, but due to its slower recovery speed, there’s a higher likelihood of missing targets.
+Additionally, the MT-XR is more expensive than the MT-XE.

-I have seen some “experienced” detectorists who should know better, advising those new to the hobby and the MT-XR that they can notch out “all” bottle caps and still detect everything else.
-This is a little misleading.
-Different machines have different target id ranges.
-With some, such as the Minelab Vanquish 440 and 540 you can indeed notch out most bottle caps and still detect £1 coins and silver rings.
-This is because the target id for those items generally falls below the range for many bottle caps.
-But on other machines such as the Nokta Simplex Ultra, most bottle caps fall within the same target ID as a £1 coin and so if you notch out one you are also notching out the other.
+For instance, with models like the Minelab Vanquish 440 and 540, you can notch out most bottle caps while still detecting £1 coins and silver rings.
+This is because the target ID for those items generally falls below the range of most bottle caps.
+However, on other machines, such as the Nokta Simplex Ultra, most bottle caps share the same target ID as £1 coins, meaning if you notch out one, you also remove the other.

 MT-XR Spec:

-- 5 x Modes Pinpoint, All metal, Discrimination, Memory, and Jewelry
+- 5 x Modes Pinpoint, All metal, Discrimination, Memory, and Jewellery

 - Large LCD Display 7.6 x 5.1 cm